B.S. – ELEMENTARY EDUCATION, SALISBURY UNIVERSITY | M.S. – CURRICULUM AND INSTRUCTION, FOCUS: EDUCATIONAL LEADERSHIP, MCDANIEL COLLEGE

 Sarah Rose graduated from Towson University in 2015 with a Bachelor of Science degree in Early Childhood Education.
 She is excited to spend her first year as part of the NCCS family, teaching Kindergarten and 1st grade literacy.
 Outside of school, she loves to spend time with her family, read books, and travel to new places.

-Least Favorite Chore: Ironing
+Least Favorite Chore: Dusting

-Last TV Show Binge: Who has time with three kids?
+Last TV Show Binge: "Good Girls"

 B.A. & M.S.
 SPEECH-LANGUAGE PATHOLOGY, LOYOLA UNIVERSITY | CERTIFICATE OF CLINICAL COMPETENCY | MARYLAND LICENSURE